hydrodynamicstability/Invitation-to-Hydrodynamics/DbyDt.md

 ## An Encomium for *D/Dt* Notation

 In this panegyric, I discuss Sir George Gabriel Stokes' *D/Dt* notation for the material derivative, and defend it against Nobel-Prize wielding arrivistes.
 Of course, disagreements about notation are among the most pointless in science, so please regard this essay for its entertainment value only.
-Shameless appeals to authority, as exercised below, have no place in "real" scientific disagreements, but are all the rage in silly ones.
+Shameless appeals to authority, as exercised below, have no place in actual scientific disagreements, but remain in fashion for mock disputes.
 I have included excerpts from several key texts, and I apologize for the poor quality of the scans.

 &emsp; -- Christopher Tong, Ph.D. (physics).